Clastocarnate/Underwater_YOLO_Gate/README.md

 3. **Visual Odometry**
    - Calculate the camera's motion by analyzing the changes in position of image features.
-   - Estimate relative motion between frames
+   - Estimate relative motion between frames.

 4. **Mapping**
    - Build a consistent map of the environment using the data from visual odometry.